stakhanovite-io/stakhanovite-io.github.io/faq/en/F_rewards.md

 After this initial delay, you will receive your rewards every 5 days since a snapshot is taken at the end of each epoch.

+## Do I have to re-delegate my rewards at the end of each epoch?

+No. The delegation concerns the entire wallet and all the ada it contains, whether they come from the classic UTXOs or the rewards in the "account" part.
+In the same way, if you send ada to your wallet after a purchase on an exchange platform, they will be automatically delegated at the next end-of-epoch snapshot.

 ## Should I trust the pool to pay the rewards? ##

 No. The protocol will automatically redistribute the rewards in proportion to your delegated stake.
 If your stake represents 30% of the group's total stake, then 30% of the rewards obtained by the stake pool will be distributed to you **after deduction of the stake pool fee** (fixed and margin).